Planet-AI-GmbH/tfaip/joss/paper.md

 Efficient research in the area of Deep Learning requires the integration of highly sophisticated Open-Source frameworks such as Tensorflow [@tensorflow2015-whitepaper], PyTorch [@pytorch_2019], Caffe [@jia2014caffe], CNTK [@cntk2016], or Trax [@trax2021].
 These frameworks provide efficient tools to freely design Deep Learning scenario of any size and complexity.
-However, as the number of code lines rises, a project has to be structured into meaningful components to be maintainable.
+However, as the number of lines of code grows, a project has to be structured into meaningful components to be maintainable.
 These components are almost identical for each Deep Learning scenario: there are modules for the graph, the model, the data, the training, the validation, and the prediction (i.e., the application of a trained model).
 Furthermore, support for dynamic parameter adaption for instance via the command line is desirable for efficient research.
 Therefore, to obtain a clean code base, it is highly desirable to only implement abstract templates that already set up the interaction among the modules by providing basic functionality that is required in any use-case.
 _tfaip_ which is an extension to Tensorflow solves this and thus helps developers to efficiently handle and maintain small but also large-scale projects in research environments.

-Recently, several AutoML approaches emerged, e.g., by Google Cloud or Microsoft Azure.
+Recently, several AutoML approaches have emerged, e.g., by Google Cloud or Microsoft Azure.
 AutoML targets developers with limited machine learning expertise and enables them to train their own models by automating processes like network construction, feature engineering, or hyperparameter tuning.
 In contrast, _tfaip_ targets researchers with expertise in deep learning who actually design new network architectures, data processing pipelines, and setup training, but with only limited experience in or capacity for software engineering.
 _tfaip_ helps to structure and maintain the code bases, and hereby also solves some recurrent problems that will likely occur during development (see next Section).